akandeolufelachristianah-cmyk/Nigeria_Food_Prices/README.md

 # Nigeria Food Price Analysis Dashboard

 ## Project Overview
 Food prices in Nigeria have been changing quickly.
-I wanted to see which states are most expensive and which foods (like Milk or Meat) are rising the fastest.
+I wanted to see which states are most expensive and which foods are rising the fastest.

 ### My Workflow:
-1. **Data Cleaning (Python):** The raw Kaggle data had messy units (kgs vs bags).
+1. **Data Cleaning (Python):** The raw Kaggle data had messy units.
 I used **Pandas** to standardize all units to a common metric.
 2. **Analysis:** Calculated price volatility and median costs per state.
 3. **Visualization (Power BI):** Exported the cleaned data to Power BI to create an interactive dashboard for stakeholders.